nllan001/MemoryScanner/ReadMe.md

 	can successfully narrow down locations in memory based on conditions.
 -Next step is to clean up the code and proceed with the rest of the
 	program.

+11/12/2016
+-Some minor bug fixes were worked out and the peek/poke (read/write)
+	functions were implemented.
+Starting work on the basic UI.